WFT Rookie LB Davis Taking "All Business Approach" In OTA's

 READ MORE: Norv's Back

-Del Rio's defensive front will provide much more for Davis to do than Young saw last season.
+Del Rio's defensive front will provide much for Davis to do.
 Based on where he lines up, he'll be tasked with blowing up the middle to stop run.
 In coverage, expect more zone that will transition over to man.

 It's early into the new campaign and Davis still will need to earn starting reps.
 Every practice seems to be one ending on a more positive note.

-Coming from a military background, Davis is defined by precision.
+Coming from a military background, Davis, we sense, is defined by precision.
 Del Rio is certain like all things in life, time will help him develop into a quality starter.

 "I think Jamin is a really good football player," Del Rio said.
 "He’s in the mix there to be a big contributor and we think he’s going to be a good football player for us.